-Project Child Indonesia has collaborated with PT.
-XL Axiata Tbk. to provide internet data quota to support the online learning activities of the children.
-The internet data aid is made possible by the help of Gollaborate.id’s crowdfunding on Kitabisa.com.
-The internet data aid was distributed to a total 81 children for September, October, and November 2020.
+Project Child Indonesia collaborated with PT, XL Axiata Tbk, to provide an Internet data quota to support the online learning activities of children in the country.
+The Internet data aid was made possible with the help of Gollaborate.id’s crowdfunding on Kitabisa.com.
+Together, we distributed Internet aid to 81 children between September and November 2020.

-The Online Learning Assistance project combines 50% online and 50% offline tutor sessions by volunteers to children in the three Sekolah Sungai communities to help them do their school tasks and understand the school material better.
-The teaching materials particularly are Mathematics, Science, and English.
-The weekly offline tutoring sessions adhere to safety and health guidelines, with five (5) learning posts consisting of a small group of children (3-5 children) and assisted by 1 (one) volunteer in each Sekolah Sungai location.
-Meanwhile, the online classes were conducted through video calls on WhatsApp.
+The Online Learning Assistance program in 2020 combines 50% online and 50% offline tutor sessions by volunteers for children in the three Sekolah Sungai communities to help them do their school tasks and understand the school material better, especially in Mathematics, Science, and English.
+The weekly offline tutoring sessions adhered to the safety and health guidelines imposed by the Government, with five learning posts consisting of small groups of children (3-5 children per group) and assisted by a volunteer in each Sekolah Sungai location.
+In addition, the online classes were conducted through video calls on WhatsApp.
 Project Child Indonesia has undertaken a total of 21 tutoring sessions in the three Sekolah Sungai communities in Code river, Winongo river, and Gajahwong river.